baconjs/bacon.js/README.md

 Bacon.js exists largely because I got frustrated with RxJs, which is a good library, but at that time didn't have very good documentation and wasn't open-source.
 Things have improved a lot in the Rx world since that.
 Yet, there are still compelling reasons to use Bacon.js instead.
-Like, for instance, more consistent stream/property behavior and (arguably) simplicity of use.
+Like, for instance,

+- more consistent stream/property behavior
+- simplicity of use
+- atomic updates

+If you're more into performance and less into atomic updates, you might want to check out [Kefir.js](https://kefirjs.github.io/kefir/)!

 Contribute
 ==========